Vermont Fall Foliage (and more) Gallery.

 Scenic Vermont images

-My scenic Vermont images run the gamut from fall foliage to rustic farm scenes.
-I try to get out and catch events like the Quechee balloon festival or the maple festival in St Albans Vermont.
+My scenic Vermont images run the gamut from fall foliage around rustic farm scenes to hot air balloons over covered bridges.
+I try to get out and catch yearly events like the Quechee balloon festival or the maple festival in St Albans Vermont.
 Check out my Scenic Vermont images.